 Season

-Because siding installers have busy seasons, time of year also influences costs.
-Contractors charge more during the busy season than they do during the off season.
-So, if you don’t care when the siding installation is complete, ask contractors when they’re in the middle of busy seasons, and plan your renovation for the off season to get the biggest bang for your buck.
+Because siding installers have busy seasons, the time of year also influences costs.
+Contractors charge more during the busy season than during the off-season.
+So, if you don’t care when the siding installation is complete, ask contractors when they’re in the middle of busy seasons, and plan your renovation for the off-season to get the biggest bang for your buck.

 Extra Customization

 Finally, we emphasize that further customization to your siding order will inevitably cost more.
-If you want composite siding that looks indistinguishable from real wood, you’ll have to pay significantly for it.
+If you want composite siding that looks indistinguishable from natural wood, you’ll have to pay significantly for it.

 Pick fancy colors, trims and styles all you want.
 Only note that fussier siding is going to be expensive.